 Previously, you may have navigated to the classic editor for your YAML pipeline and configured build completion triggers in the UI.
 While that model still works, it is no longer recommended.
 The recommended approach is to specify pipeline triggers directly within the YAML file.
 Build completion triggers as defined in the classic editor have various drawbacks, which have now been addressed in pipeline triggers.
 For instance, there is no way to trigger a pipeline on the same branch as that of the triggering pipeline using build completion triggers.

 Configure pipeline resource triggers

-To trigger a pipeline upon the completion of another pipeline, specify the triggering pipeline as a pipeline resource.
+To trigger a pipeline upon the completion of another pipeline, configure a pipeline resource trigger.

-app-ci pipeline to run automatically every time a new version of
+app-cipipeline to run automatically every time a run of the

-pipeline: securitylibspecifies the name of the pipeline resource, and is used when referring to the pipeline resource from other parts of the pipeline, such as pipeline resource variables.
+- pipeline: securitylibspecifies the name of the pipeline resource.
+Use the label defined here when referring to the pipeline resource from other parts of the pipeline, such as when using pipeline resource variables or downloading artifacts.

 source: security-lib-cispecifies the name of the pipeline referenced by this pipeline resource.
 You can retrieve a pipeline's name from the Azure DevOps portal in several places, such as the Pipelines landing page.
 By default, pipelines are named after the repository that contains the pipeline.
 To update a pipeline's name, see Pipeline settings.